programmfabrik/easydb-documentation/content/webfrontend/administration/server-status/_index.en.md

 | Start custom data update   | Start the Custom-Data-Updater, e.g. "custom-data-type-gazetteer". |
 | Build suggest index        | Remove the current suggest index and generate it anew.       |

 > Note: The first two controls will destroy data.
 Only use them when this is definitely intended.
-By default they are disabled and have to be manually anabled in the [YAML-Configuration](/en/sysadmin/configuration/easydb-server.yml/available-variables/).
-Please refer to the chapters showing how to enable them: [Deletion](/en/sysadmin/configuration/easydb-server.yml/example/purge/) or [Reindexing](/en/sysadmin/configuration/easydb-server.yml/reindex/).
+By default they are disabled and have to be manually enabled in the [YAML-Configuration](/en/sysadmin/configuration/easydb-server.yml/available-variables/).
+Please refer to the examples showing how to enable them: [Deletion](/en/sysadmin/configuration/easydb-server.yml/example/purge/) or [Reindexing](/en/sysadmin/configuration/easydb-server.yml/reindex/).

 ## System